We recognize the fundamental role that volunteers and volunteerism play in building a strong, considerate, and vibrant community.

 Those wishing to volunteer with DRBIPA can join a Park Ambassador committee in order to take part in fun annual events, attend stewardship work parties to restore and conserve areas of the parks, and spend time on the trails as roving Park Ambassadors to provide educational information to other park users.

-Reporting to the Volunteer Coordinator, Park Ambassadors complete scheduled activities in Derby Reach and Brae Island Regional Parks and at DRBIPA community events in the Fort Langley area.
+Reporting to the Volunteer Coordinator, Park Ambassadors complete scheduled activities in Derby Reach and Brae Island Regional Parks and participate in DRBIPA community events in the Fort Langley area.

-If you have any questions or wish to apply as a volunteer please contact the Volunteer Coordinator at firstname.lastname@example.org.
+If you have any questions or wish to apply as a volunteer please contact our Volunteer Coordinator at email@example.com.

 Park Ambassadors provide support as directed by the Volunteer Coordinator by joining one or more of four key committees: